Short summary of the content of a book or journal article. Commonly found in many databases and some periodicals indexes.

 This office is responsible for the creation of the Libraries Catalog, including description, creation of the bibliographic record, and assignment of the call number.
 Part of Library Resource and Metadata Services Department.

 Service desk where books are checked out and returned.
 Also provides reserves, videos/DVDs, holds and recalls.
 Pick up Interlibrary Services materials here, too.
-Main level, Mortensen and Allen.
+Main level, Mortensen and lower level Allen.

 Information on how to create citations for use in research representing a myriad of different Citation Styles (including APA, MLA, Turabian’s, AMA, etc.).
 As well as information on writing styles and terminology.

 The materials owned by a library.
+Some collections in the library include DVD, VHS, Judaica, CD's, LP's, music, dance, curriculum lab, oversize and archives.
 Also, a book consisting of articles, essays, etc. gathered from other sources and republished.

 The most recent issues of periodicals.
 Usually, but not always, the current year.
-In Mortensen, shelved on the lower level in alphabetical order by title.
+In Mortensen, shelved on the main level near Woods Classroom in alphabetical order by title.

 Final research project completed by student in a doctoral program.
 Most are available in the stacks, but older ones may only be in the Archives.
 All University of Hartford dissertations published are searchable online and available full text since 2000 at Dissertations and Theses @ University of Hartford.